 We offer many different styles of dance.

 Contemporary Dance and Fitness Studio offers a wide selection of dance styles.
 Our teachers create a warm, inviting, and safe atmosphere in their classes.
 We strive to be inclusive, supportive, and honest.
-The teachers recognize that each dancer is on their own personal journey with individual goals.
+The teachers recognize that each dancer is on their journey with individual goals.
 Dance, while it can be demanding, should create JOY more than anything else.

 ballet

-Teachers: MaryChris DeBelina and Isadora Snapp
+Teachers: Isadora Snapp and Erin Tavani

-Junior Faculty: Amanda Supan and Georgia Tanner
+Junior Faculty: Ayla Dugan, ChiChi MacVicar-Ceckler, Amanda Supan and Georgia Tanner

-Junior Faculty: Amanda Supan and Georgia Tanner
+Junior Faculty: Ayla Dugan, ChiChi MacVicar-Ceckler, Amanda Supan and Georgia Tanner

-Ballet originated during the Italian Renaissance in the fifteenth century and later developed into a concert dance form in France and Russia.
-Today, there are three main styles of Ballet: Classical, NeoClassical, and Contemporary.
-Classic Ballet is the oldest and most formal of the ballet styles and follows traditional techniques used when ballet first began hundreds of years ago.
-There are variations in Classical Ballet relating to the are of origin and nationality, such a Russian, French, or Italian Ballet.
+Ballet originated during the Italian Renaissance in the fifteenth century.
+It later developed into a concert dance form in France and Russia.
+Today, there are three main styles of Ballet: Classical, Neo-classical, and Contemporary.
+Classical Ballet is the oldest and most formal of the ballet styles.
+It follows traditional techniques used when ballet first began hundreds of years ago.
+There are variations in Classical Ballet relating to the area of origin and nationality, such as Russian, French, or Italian Ballet.

 breaking